Spacenin/passwordManager/README.md

 # passwordManager
-Java password manager application using Swing and MySQL
+Java password manager application using Swing and MySQL.